-Until such time as Grenada becomes a Member State of the Agency, Grenada shall fully reimburse to the Agency the safeguards expenses which the Agency incurs under this Agreement.
-As from the date on which Grenada becomes a Member State of the Agency, Grenada and the Agency will bear the expenses incurred by them in implementing their respective responsibilities under this Agreement.
-However, in either case, if Grenada or persons under its jurisdiction incur extraordinary expenses as a result of a specific request by the Agency, the Agency shall reimburse such expenses provided that it has agreed in advance to do so.
+Namibia and the Agency will bear the expenses incurred by them in implementing their respective responsibilities under this Agreement.
+However, if Namibia or persons under its jurisdiction incur extraordinary expenses as a result of a specific request by the Agency, the Agency shall reimburse such expenses provided that it has agreed in advance to do so.
 In any case the Agency shall bear the cost of any additional measuring or sampling which inspectors may request.